Mingding Doctrine

 (25:30)

-1. Teacher, in building relationships with the sisters I pastor, I can help them solve problems by teaching the Word of God, dealing with their bad habits, conveying faith, and expressing love in various forms.
+1. Teacher, in building relationships with the sisters I am pastoring, I can help them solve problems by teaching the word of God, dealing with their bad habits, conveying faith, and expressing love in various forms.
 In what other ways can I improve myself and promote pastoral relationships?

-2. Please tell me, a pastoral relationship is service in love.
-How should this "love" be measured so that both myself and the person being pastored can benefit?
+2. Please, how should the "love" in a pastoral relationship, which is service in love, be measured so that both the pastor and the one being pastored can benefit?
 (Xuanyun)

-3. Teacher, please tell me, when we pastor with sincerity, and the person being pastored also seems sincere at first, but gradually we find that they seem to be playing a game, what should we do?
+3. Teacher, what should we do when we are serious about pastoring, and the person being pastored seems serious at first, but then we slowly discover that they seem to be playing games?
 (Xuanyun)

 (34:10)